Naima-ai/Patient_KLM/README.md

+To run:
+pyhton seed_demo2.py
-To run: docker compose -f docker-compose.patient.yml up --build
+docker compose -f docker-compose.patient.yml up --build

 The Patient KLM is a knowledge store for individual patient data.
 It stores patient EHR records and DNA/genomic profiles as